VoltanFr/memcheck/ReadMe.md

   - Cascade delete behaves differently.

 # In progress
+- Faire le cheminement d'un nouvel utilisateur, pas à pas, pour qu'il soit bien guidé

 # Bugs

 # To do, at little cost
-- Check by unit test that it is not possible for a user to learn a card he does not have access to (both in repeat and learn modes)
 - Effacement image si pas utilisée.
 Nécessite d'abord recherche avec une image donnée pour pouvoir remplacer, et affichage "Utilisée dans n pages" avec lien
 - Prevent modification of a deck with no or too long description, or duplicated descriptions for the same user (reuse what was done in create deck, without forgetting to check ownership)
 - After creating a deck, show a message such as "Congratulations, you have created a deck.
 Next, you probably want to browse the cards and select some to add to the deck." (browse the cards étant un lien)
-- Faire le cheminement d'un nouvel utilisateur, pas à pas, pour qu'il soit bien guidé
 - Translate all the pages of the identity area (and consider improving each)
-- Ignorer les accents dans les recherches (cartes, images, labels).
-Peut-être qu'il suffit d'utiliser InvariantCultureIgnoreCase.
-Idéalement la recherche de "Que signifie bâbord" devrait trouver "Que signifie _bâbord_". ça va dans le sens d'avoir un vrai moteur de recherche
 - Upon creating a new version of a card, warn that this will impact n users who have it in a deck.
 - Reducing the visibility of a card should not permit to make it invisible to a user who has it in a deck, or to the owner of a version.
 Introduce function card visibility can be reduced : true if no other user has the card in a deck or has another version of the card.
 See comment in UpdateCard.Request.CheckValidityAsync.
 - Vérifier si getcards dans learn affiche l'info si le chargement échoue